There are now 3 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

 - Students are able to (1) identify appropriate communication and engagement practices, community resources, and Indigenous models for practice; (2) use their understandings of past and contemporary social policy relating to Aboriginal and Torres Strait Islander peoples, Aboriginal and Torres Strait Islander world views and Indigenous models for practice to design culturally responsive practice in working with Aboriginal and Torres Strait Islander peoples; and (3) articulate a human rights and social justice based framework in their work with Aboriginal and Torres Strait Islander peoples.

-- Typically this unit is assessed in the following ways: (1) family and cultural map for practice and (2) critical reading exercise.
+- Indicative assessments in this unit are as follows: (1) family and cultural map for practice and (2) critical reading exercise.
 Further information is available in the unit outline.